 Regular EMTs

 A tier above the EMRs are regular EMTs.
-Regular EMTs are able to provide basic lifesaving care just like EMRs but are also capable of taking it further through noninvasive intervention maneuvers.
+Regular EMTs can provide primary lifesaving care just like EMRs but can also take it further through noninvasive intervention maneuvers.

-They are also capable of transporting patients to medical facilities and handling most of the basic out-of-hospital care along the way.
+They can also transport patients to medical facilities and handle most of the primary out-of-hospital care.
 EMTs must also complete accredited courses to become certified.

 Advanced EMTs

-Advanced EMTs, as the name implies, are capable of carrying out more advanced medical care during emergencies.
+Advanced EMTs, as the name implies, can carry out more advanced medical care during emergencies.
 While regular EMTs can only carry out noninvasive interventions, an advanced EMT may carry out invasive interventions to an extent.

-To become an advanced EMT, you must have already become a regular EMT and then successfully complete another level of required courses.
+To become an advanced EMT, you must have already become a regular EMT and completed another required course level.

 Paramedics